Transmission Repair Cost Guide

 Ultimately, the best ways to extend the life of your automatic transmission are to keep the fluid levels at the proper place and to have the transmission inspected regularly by a trusted technician.
 Routine maintenance appointments can be money-savers in the long run.

 While there are few car repairs that are more nerve-wracking than transmission failure, there are more solutions than simply replacing the transmission.
 Transmission problems can be solved with a range of solutions.
-That is why it important to make sure that you take your car to a reputable Salem auto repair shop that specializes in transmission repair.
+That is why it is important to make sure that you take your car to a reputable area auto repair shop that specializes in transmission repair.
 Cherry City Transmission and Automotive Services will make sure that you are getting the proper repair to bring new life to your transmission.Transmission Experts

 The diverse skill sets of our repair technicians allow us the ability to diagnose and repair just about any automotive problem, no matter how minor, major, or complex.
 We also specialize in transmission services for all makes and models of vehicles.